jdcloudcom/en/documentation/Developer-Tools/CodeCommit/Pricing/Billing-Overview.md

-The CodeCommit service is provided for free
+The CodeCommit is provided for free now.
+Specific billing method will be introduced to you after the free use.